RaymondArthur/PrimeNumberSearch/README.md

   1. To let me learn about a simple mathematical algorithm that identifies prime numbers from 1 to *n*
   2. To create a simple UI via React

+## Structure
+- index.html has the base HTML code and links JS scripts and CSS style sheets
+- react.js has the code for the React components
+- findPrimes.js has the code for the Sieve of Eratosthenes
+- styles.css has the styling css code

+## Instructions
+Enter a positive integer into the blue box and press "Find Primes".
+The algorithm will count the number of prime numbers between 1 and the user-supplied integer *n* and then display the result on screen (along with the time taken to do the calculation).

 ## Why care about finding prime numbers?
 As someone with a maths/stats/quantitative finance background, I am intrigued by calculations and algorithms.
 Identifying prime numbers from 1 to *n* was an interesting self-contained problem that allowed me to revisit coding with a view to making an algorithm efficient.